prc-github-prc/automated-pages-explorer/README.md

 ## How are results files structured :

-if the user-provided url is **https://www.random-example.url/**, the results backup file will be :
+if the user-provided url is **https://www.random-example.url/**, the results file will be :
 ```
 https://www.random-example.url/ :
 https://www.random-example.url/page1